-Healthcare is hugely important topic for people with a learning disability A learning disability is to do with the way someone's brain works.
+Healthcare is a very important topic for people with a learning disability A learning disability is to do with the way someone's brain works.
 It makes it harder for someone to learn, understand or do things. , as it is with the rest of the population.

 But on average in the UK, people with a learning disability experience poorer health and healthcare than the rest of the general population.